Flight of the Conchords (TV series)

 Flight of the Conchords is an American sitcom that was first shown on HBO on June 17, 2007.
-The show follows the adventures of Flight of the Conchords, a two-man band from New Zealand, as its members seek fame and success in New York City.
-The show stars the real-life duo of Jemaine Clement and Bret McKenzie, who play fictionalised versions of themselves.
+The show follows the adventures of a struggling two-man band from New Zealand, as its members seek fame and success in New York City.
+The show stars the duo of Jemaine Clement and Bret McKenzie, who also perform as real-life musical comedy act Flight of the Conchords.
+In the series, they play fictionalised versions of themselves and their band.
 A second season was announced on August 17, 2007 and shown from January 18, 2009.
-On December 11, 2009, HBO canceled the series after two seasons, and the duo announced that the series was not going to be returning for a third season.
+On December 11, 2009, the duo announced that the series was not going to be returning for a third season.

 Throughout its run, Flight of the Conchords received positive critical reviews, with its second season scoring 80/100 on Metacritic.
 The show received 10 Emmy Award nominations, including "Outstanding Comedy Series" and "Outstanding Lead Actor in a Comedy Series" for Jemaine Clement, both in 2009.